doohee94/PathNetDRP/README.md

 - For pathway data, we downloaded it from msigDB (https://www.gsea-msigdb.org/gsea/msigdb) and extracted only the Reactome data.

-## ETC
+## Contacts

 If you have any issues or questions about execution, please leave a comment through the repository and we will check.
+Or, please contact me via email: dohee_lee_@inu.ac.kr